Mediterranean Editors and Translators: Members and membership

 MET's members are mostly based in the Mediterranean region and elsewhere in Europe, but some members from further away join because of their shared interests.
 MET has both individual and institutional members.

-MET's approximately 400 individual members hail from over 30 countries, mostly in Europe but also in North America, South America, Asia and Africa (data of April 2019).
+MET's approximately 450 individual members hail from over 35 countries, mostly in Europe but also in North America, South America, Asia and Africa (data of February 2025).
 They are employed in freelance, entrepreneurial and institutional settings and work in a wide range of subject areas including science, technology, engineering, medicine, business, commerce, finance, law, politics, art and other cultural areas.
 Because of the association's focus on communication in the English language, many members originate from countries where English is the vernacular.

 MET’s institutional membership is a way for institutions and companies to access continuing professional development activities for their staff and to support the association’s mission.
 Currently there are about 10 institutional members.

 Conferences

 MET holds a conference every year, usually in early autumn.
 This is also the occasion for the general assembly of the members.
 Conferences tend to last 1.5 days and are preceded by two half-days of training workshops.
 Each “MET meeting” is named with the acronym of METM followed by the last two digits of the year.
 For example, METM20 was the name given to the 2020 meeting, which was scheduled for October 2020 but cancelled due to the COVID-19 pandemic.
+METM25 will be held in Barcelona.

 Previous METMs and their themes are: